pmean/build-website/text/06/SignificantPilot.md

 The first thing you should do is to go back and look at the original protocol.
 Did you include a sentence like

-> *\"If the results of the pilot study achieve statistical significance,
+> *"If the results of the pilot study achieve statistical significance,
-> we will\...\"*
+> we will\..."*

-I didn\'t think so.
-If you had that level of foresight, you wouldn\'t be writing to me.
+I didn't think so.
+If you had that level of foresight, you wouldn't be writing to me.
 So what you are looking at is a post hoc modification of the original research protocol.

 Post hoc modifications of research protocols happen all the time.
 Stephen Senn has a cute definition:

-> *\"Medical statistician: one who will not accept that Columbus
+> *"Medical statistician: one who will not accept that Columbus
 > discovered America \... because he said he was looking for India in
-> the trial plan.\"*
+> the trial plan."*

 Still, it is worth noting that post hoc modifications will dilute the credibility of your research finding.
 Is your research finding so robust that it can withstand such dilution?

-If you answer yes, then you have to put yourself conceptually in a time machine and ask the question \"If I was smart enough during the writing of the protocol to consider the possibility of stopping the study after the pilot, how would I have written the protocol?\" You\'d probably include some sort of adjustment to the p-value to reflect the fact that you have potentially multiple peeks at the data.
+If you answer yes, then you have to put yourself conceptually in a time machine and ask the question "If I was smart enough during the writing of the protocol to consider the possibility of stopping the study after the pilot, how would I have written the protocol?"
+You'd probably include some sort of adjustment to the p-value to reflect the fact that you have potentially multiple peeks at the data.
 Analyze the data under the new protocol procedures.